syvb/ttw/docs/boolean.md

 # Using boolean filters

 This is a guide to using boolean fitlers in TagTime Web.
 Source code for filters are written in `monospace`.
+For details on the implementation, see [this blog post](https://smitop.com/post/ttw-boolean/).

 ## Usage